2021 Western North America heat wave: British Columbia

 On June 27, there were 59 weather stations in B.C. that set records for hottest temperatures recorded.
 These were largely beaten in the following days (Kamloops, for instance, registered 45.8 C on June 28 and 47.3 C on June 29, the peak temperature recorded in a major population center in the region).

+In Metro Vancouver, West Vancouver set a record of 40.6 C on June 27, and on the following morning on June 28, set its record daily minimum of 24.5 C, the highest daily minimum anywhere in Greater Vancouver.
+In White Rock, the record daily minimum of 20.9 C and a record high temperature of 38.5 C were both set on June 28.
+Pitt Meadows recorded a temperature of 41.4 C for a record high on June 28, the highest anywhere in Greater Vancouver, and the record highest daily minimum set the following morning on June 29 at 21.5 C.

 On June 28, records were set in Squamish, British Columbia at 43.0 C, Abbotsford at 42.9 C, Port Alberni at 42.7 C and Victoria at 39.8 C.

 On June 29, the temperature in Lytton, British Columbia, hit 49.6 C, the highest temperature ever recorded in Canada, although a nearby more modern station reported that the extreme was 1 °C lower.
 The stations were temporarily isolated by the Lytton wildfire the next day.
 The record occurred after consecutively setting new record highs of 46.6 C on June 27 and 47.9 C on June 28.
 It is also the highest temperature ever recorded north of 45°N, the highest temperature in the U.S. or Canada recorded outside the Desert Southwest, and higher than the absolute maximum temperatures of Europe or South America.